freemagee/sugar-cubed/README.md

 # Sugar-cubed!

-Simple tool to allow searching for a food and then display it's sugar nutritional information (grams per 100 grams) using sugar cubes.
+Tool to allow searching for a food and then display it's sugar nutritional information (grams per 100 grams) using sugar cubes.

 [Live Demo](https://freemagee.github.io/sugar-cubed/)